herf/la-covid/README.md

 LA public health provides a dashboard of cases, but daily snapshots by geography are not available, so it has been difficult to estimate how COVID-19 is changing by region of the city.

-Using the Wayback Machine and daily mirrors, we have constructed a feed of these updates.
+Using the Wayback Machine and daily mirrors, we have constructed a feed of these updates. **Daily updates are available here.**

 ### Here are our feeds, which you can link to in your own projects:

 - [la-covid-feed.csv](https://github.com/herf/la-covid/raw/master/la-covid-feed.csv): all timestamped data according to the LA dashboard
 - [la-covid-region.csv](https://github.com/herf/la-covid/raw/master/la-covid-region.csv): our groupings of regions, with daily summaries

-We use "Service Planning Areas" to group neighborhoods [region.csv](https://github.com/herf/la-covid/raw/master/region.csv).
+We use "Service Planning Areas" to group neighborhoods in [region.csv](https://github.com/herf/la-covid/raw/master/region.csv).
 They apply across the county, not just the city.
 There may be errors in this file since it was transcribed by hand.

 Please note that these data are not timestamped with *test dates* but instead with *result dates* (when the webpage updates), and so a delay should be expected when using these timestamps.